BiodiversityDataScienceCorp/Instructional-Pedagogy/1-3-memory-load.md

 + Distinguish between desirable and undesirable cognitive load
 + Evaluate cognitive load associated with a learning task
 + Create a formative assessment that maximizes germane cognitive load
++ Describe strategies for teaching students with very different skill levels

 ## Overview